 18. White-tailed Eagle

-The white-tailed eagle, also known as the ‘sea eagle’, is a large bird of prey that is found throughout Europe and Asia in temperate climates.
+The white-tailed eagle, also known as the ‘sea eagle, ‘ is a large bird of prey in temperate climates throughout Europe and Asia.

-It belongs to the family Accipitridae, which is made up of other birds of prey that hunt during the day, such as hawks, kites, and harriers.
+It belongs to the family Accipitridae, which comprises other birds of prey that hunt during the day, such as hawks, kites, and harriers.

-The white-tailed eagle is the largest bird of its kind, with a wingspan that measures up to 2.45 meters in length and a weight of up to 6.5 kilograms.
+The white-tailed eagle is a giant bird with a wingspan of up to 2.45 meters long and a weight of up to 6.5 kilograms.

-It has a distinctive white tail and a dark brown body, with a paler head and neck.
-The white-tailed eagle is a powerful hunter, capable of taking a wide range of prey from the ground and from the air.
+It has a distinctive white tail, a dark brown body, a paler head, and a neck.
+The white-tailed eagle is a mighty hunter, capable of taking a wide range of prey from the ground and the air.

-It primarily feeds on fish, but will also take birds, small mammals, and even carrion.
-It has strong feet that are equipped with sharp talons to help it capture and hold its prey.
+It primarily feeds on fish and takes birds, small mammals, and even carrion.
+It has strong feet equipped with sharp talons to help it capture and hold its prey.

-The white-tailed eagle is an important species in its native range, as it helps to control the population of some smaller animals that can otherwise become pests.
-The white-tailed eagle is a protected species in many areas, due to its declining numbers in some regions.
+The white-tailed eagle is an essential species in its native range, as it helps control the population of smaller animals that can otherwise become pests.
+Due to its declining numbers in some regions, the white-tailed eagle is a protected species in many areas.

 It is threatened by the destruction of its habitat, hunting, and changes in its food supply.
 Conservation efforts are underway to help ensure its continued survival.